 If you need help immediately, call 9-1-1.
-To speak directly with a member of the Vice Team, who is trained and experienced in dealing with sex trafficking, call 1-866-876-5423.
+To speak directly with a member of the Human Trafficking Team, who is trained and experienced in dealing with sex trafficking, call 1-866-876-5423.

 Victims frequently meet someone who promises to protect and care for them.
 They are told about an easy way to make money.
 He/she makes it sound safe and glamorous and assures them they won't have to do anything they don't want to do.

 Eventually, victims are controlled and unable to go where they want, see who they want and talk to who they want.
 They may be forced to trade sex for money, food, drugs or a place to stay.
 They may also be forced to pay protection money or provide a certain number of sexual services to strangers per day.